alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

 unnecessary work at compile-time and linking into the binary code that is unnecessary at runtime.

-Under ``NoImplicitStagePersistence``, the program must be well-staged (level-correct) in order to pass the type-checker.
+Under ``NoImplicitStagePersistence``, the program must be level-correct in order to pass the type-checker.
 That is, identifiers may be used only at the same level at which they were bound.
 Traditional ``import`` statements bind identifiers at level 0 **only**, which means the identifiers cannot be used within splices (at level -1) nor within quotes (at level 1).

+Under ``NoImplicitStagePersistence`` it is an error to derive a stock instance of ``Lift`` using the ``DeriveLift`` extension.
+See `Deriving Lift instances and implicit lifting`_.

 ExplicitStageImports